1970 - Sriharikota Island

 Guna smiled.
 Jayamma liked to see the dimples that popped out next to his mouth.

 His eyes focused on something behind her.
-She turned, saw fish baskets, and knew why he was worried.
+She turned, saw fish baskets, and remembered something.
 Last time, she’d played with the traps and the man yelled at Mama.
 Guna got spanked because he was in charge.
 She felt bad because it was her fault and Guna had been punished.

 “I won’t touch them.
 I promise.”